awsdocs/aws-cdk-guide/doc_source/constructs.md

 ## Composition<a name="constructs_composition"></a>

-The key pattern for defining higher\-level abstractions through constructs is called *composition*\.
-A high\-level construct can be composed from any number of lower\-level constructs, and in turn, those could be composed from even lower\-level constructs\.
-To enable this pattern, constructs are always defined within the scope of another construct\.
-This scoping pattern results in a hierarchy of constructs known as a *construct tree*\.
-In the AWS CDK, the root of the tree represents your entire **[AWS CDK app](apps.md)**\.
-Within the app, you typically define one or more **[stacks](stacks.md)**, which are the unit of deployment, analogous to AWS CloudFormation stacks\.
-Within stacks, you define resources, or other constructs that eventually contain resources\.
+*Composition* is the key pattern for defining higher\-level abstractions through constructs\.
+A high\-level construct can be composed from any number of lower\-level constructs, and in turn, those could be composed from even lower\-level constructs, which eventually are composed from AWS resources\.
+From a bottom\-up perspective, you use constructs to organize the individual AWS resources you want to deploy using whatever abstractions are convenient for your purpose, with as many layers as you need\.

-Composition of constructs means that you can define reusable components and share them like any other code\.
-For example, a central team can define a construct that implements the company's best practice for a DynamoDB table with backup, global replication, auto\-scaling, and monitoring, and share it with teams across a company or publicly\.
-Teams can now use this construct as they would any other library package in their favorite programming language to define their tables and comply with their team's best practices\.
-When the library is updated, developers can pick up the updates and enjoy any bug fixes and improvements through the workflows they already have for their other types of code\.
+Composition lets you define reusable components and share them like any other code\.
+For example, a team can define a construct that implements the company's best practice for a DynamoDB table with backup, global replication, auto\-scaling, and monitoring, and share it with other teams in their organization, or publicly\.
+Teams can now use this construct as they would any other library package in their preferred programming language to define their tables and comply with their team's best practices\.
+When the library is updated, developers will get access to the new version's bug fixes and improvements through the workflows they already have for their other types of code\.

 ## Initialization<a name="constructs_init"></a>

 Constructs are implemented in classes that extend the [https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.Construct.html](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.Construct.html) base class\.
 You define a construct by instantiating the class\.
 All constructs take three parameters when they are initialized:
 + **Scope** – The construct within which this construct is defined\.
-You should almost always pass `this` for the scope, because it represents the current scope in which you are defining the construct\.
+You should usually pass `this` for the scope, because it represents the current scope in which you are defining the construct\.
 + **id** – An [identifier](identifiers.md) that must be unique within this scope\.
-The identifier serves as a namespace for everything that's encapsulated within the scope's subtree and is used to allocate unique identities such as [resource names](resources.md#resources_physical_names) and AWS CloudFormation logical IDs\.
+The identifier serves as a namespace for everything that's defined within the current construct and is used to allocate unique identities such as [resource names](resources.md#resources_physical_names) and AWS CloudFormation logical IDs\.
-+ **Props** – A set of properties or keyword arguments, depending upon the supported language, that define the construct's initial configuration\.
++ **Props** – A set of properties or keyword arguments, depending upon the language, that define the construct's initial configuration\.
 In most cases, constructs provide sensible defaults, and if all props elements are optional, you can leave out the **props** parameter completely\.

 Identifiers need only be unique within a scope\.
 This lets you instantiate and reuse constructs without concern for the constructs and identifiers they might contain, and enables composing constructs into higher level abstractions\.
 In addition, scopes make it possible to refer to groups of constructs all at once, for example for [tagging](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.Tag.html) or for specifying where the constructs will be deployed\.